tony-yang/smart-home-camera-system/README.md

 - Go to `cameraweb` and run `bundle install`
 - Run the db migration `rails db:migrate RAILS_ENV="production"`
 - Add an admin user to the database through the Rails console `rails c production` for the prod environment
-- Generate a new secret and add it to the environment variable `export SECRET_KEY_BASE=$(rails secret)`
 - Add the path to the SSL private key and SSL certificate `export SSL_KEY_PATH=<path to private key>` and `export SSL_CERT_PATH=<path to SSL certificate>`

-Start the server and profit! `puma -e production` and restart the apache server
+Start the server with a new secret and profit! `export SECRET_KEY_BASE=$(rails secret) && puma -e production` and restart the apache server

 ## Dev Guide